 Dozens of great summer-themed books for you and your students will encourage everyone to read all summer long!

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

 For most teachers, summer means less paperwork, which means more time to finally lose yourself in a great book.
 Now we've made it easier to share your enthusiasm with your students.
-In this special collection, find books for every grade level, from coming-of-age stories to must-read sequels to books that celebrate America's favorite summer pasttime.
+In this special collection, find books for every grade level, from coming-of-age stories to must-read sequels to books that celebrate America's favorite summer pastime.
 Plus, discover fascinating reads just for teachers and strategies for incorporating reading into your students' summer break.

 4 Summer Camp Stories